viccro/cryptidSightings/dataDict/mediaDetails.md

 **Attributes:** *termsSource*, *termSourceId*

-**Recommended values for *termSource*:** Reference the source of the name used, such as `LCNA` for Library of Congress Name Authority.
+**Recommended values for *termSource*:** Reference the source of the name used, such as `LCNAF` for Library of Congress Name Authority.
 If no controlled source was used, enter `none`.

 **Recommended values for *termSourceID*:** Reference the unique identifier of the term used, if present, such as the Library of Congress identifier number.
 If no controlled source was used, enter `none`.